sharababy/things-todo/readme.md

 * Learn how to make a website with a FrontEnd Framework (Angular JS, React JS, Vue JS).

-## I would like to develope a Mobile App 📱
+## I would like to develop a Mobile App 📱

 * Learn Kotlin for android app development.